COVID-19: International Students

-- How do I find out if my program will be online or hybrid for the fall 2021 semester?
+- How do I find out more about the delivery pattern of my program for the Winter 2022 semester?

 - Who do I contact, if I want more information about my program?

 - How will I start the program and meet my fellow classmates?

 Your program will start with an academic orientation and an orientation specifically for international students, where you will meet fellow students, learn about expectations, receive valuable information and engage in fun activities.
 For more information about the International Orientation, please see International Orientation : Fleming College.
 For more information about the academic orientation, please see the Student Experience webpage.